Golden Dreams: Production

 The 22-minute film was directed by Polish director Agnieszka Holland.
 The song at the end, "Just One Dream", was written by Walter Afanasieff and performed by Heather Headley, an actress known for originating the parts of Nala in the Broadway version of The Lion King and of the title character in Aida.
 The montage during the song was reminiscent of a similar finale film to the attraction in The American Adventure Pavilion in Epcot's World Showcase, in which a cavalcade of fading images of noteworthy American historical events were set to an orchestral score.

-As described by Jennette McCurdy in her 2022 memoir, one of her first acting roles was for this film, where she appears as a young girl in a car during the scene about the Great Depression.
+As described by Jennette McCurdy in her 2022 memoir, I'm Glad My Mom Died, one of her first acting roles was for this film, where she appears as a young girl in a car during the scene about the Great Depression.
 McCurdy was not originally intended for the role, but was chosen because the original actor was not able to take direction.